Course Descriptions

 Seminar: Comparative Family Law - LAWS 8105

-Examines and critiques law, legal institutions and traditions of the country of focus and the US as they affect children, families, and work.
-Prepares students for collaborative work and leadership in a global environment.
+Examines and critiques law, legal institutions and traditions of the country of focus and the U.S. as they affect children, families and work.
 Enhances research and writing skills, including field and international research.
-Contributes to host country through scholarship and service.
+Contributes to the host country through scholarship and service.
 Increases cultural competence through active engagement with peers and with social justice issues in another country.
-Includes required field study component and wervice learning project over spring break.
+Includes required field study component and service learning project over spring break.
+3 credits, letter graded.

 Seminar: Comparative Law - LAWS 8210